bebee/ppmessage/README.md

 This project is closed.

-For China users, please go to https://ppmesssage.cn, for non-China users, please go to https://ppmessage.com to use commercial online service.
+Please go to https://ppmesssage.cn (https://ppmessage.com for non-China users) to use online commercial service.

 Thanks,

+The PPMessage Owner
-Guijin
+Guijin Ding